Fantom-foundation/substate-cli/README.md

-     replay        executes full state transitions and checks output consistency storage-size  returns changes in storage size by transactions in the specified block range code-size     reports code size and nonce of smart contracts in the specified block range dump          returns content in substates in json format db            A set of commands on substate DB help, h       Shows a list of commands or help for one command
+     replay        executes full state transitions and checks output consistency storage-size  returns changes in storage size by transactions in the specified block range code-size     reports code size and nonce of smart contracts in the specified block range code          write all contracts into a contract database dump          returns content in substates in json format db            A set of commands on substate DB help, h       Shows a list of commands or help for one command